MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-05-26-come-chat-with-us.md

 ### How to join us on Slack

-1. Provide your email address in the comments section and express your interest to get invited.
+1. Provide your email address below and express your interest to get invited.
 2. Check your inbox for an invite.
 3. Continue with the onboarding process.